NetFabric/NetFabric.Numerics/src/NetFabric.Numerics/README.md

 using NetFabric.Numerics;
 using NetFabric.Numerics.Cartesian2;
 using NetFabric.Numerics.Polar;
+using NetFabric.Numerics.Spherical; // Include the Spherical coordinate system
 ```

 When using points and vectors from multiple coordinate systems, you can use the following namespace: